How to Detox From Ice at Home

 1. A continuing care plan.
 Before discharge from rehab, make sure there is a solid continuing care plan in place.
 Upon discharge, have outpatient therapy sessions already scheduled, locate a recovery community, such as N.A. where social support will be provided, and possibly consider staying in sober living for a while until recovery feels more secure.

 2. Avoid risk.
 Identifying relapse risks is an exercise that helps the individual to acknowledge the situations, people, or places that may trigger re-occurrence.
-Once these potential threats to recovery are identified, the individual will consider specific steps to take when exposed to a triggering situation.
+Once the individual identifies potential threats to their recovery, they will plan specific actions to take when faced with triggering situations.
 Sticking to the plan and avoiding known risks to recovery is essential in preventing a relapse.

 3. Mindfulness.
 Mindfulness meditation is a highly effective tool for managing distracting thoughts and emotions in early recovery.
 Practicing mindfulness can reduce feelings of stress, and depression, as well as reduce cravings.
 This form of meditation helps train the mind to shift from negative or stressful.